masterfri/laravel-smart-relations/README.md

 # Laravel Process Relations

-With this library you can work with relations through the same API as for attributes.
+With this library you can work with relations through the API for attributes.
 For now the following relation types are supported: BelongsTo, BelongsToMany, HasOne, HasMany.

 # Examples